 Antiviral creams can reduce the time it takes a cold sore to heal if applied at the very first sign of a cold sore.
 Docosanol cream (Abreva) is available over the counter.
 Acyclovir (Zovirax) cream and penciclovir (Denavir) cream are available by prescription.

 Oral antiviral prescription medications can also reduce the amount of healing time when taken at the first sign of a cold sore -- red or itchy skin, for example.
 Acyclovir (Zovirax) is begun before cold sores fully flare and taken 5 times daily.
 Valacyclovir (Valtrex) is taken at the first sign of a cold sore and then 12 hours later.
 Famciclovir (Famvir) is taken as a single dose.

 What about a cold sore that's not on your lip?
 They are not as common, but cold sores can appear anywhere on the face, including on the cheek, chin, or nose.
 Most people's cold sores reappear in the same area each time.

 Can You Spread It on Your Body?

-It's possible, though rare, to spread the cold sore virus from one part of your body to another.
+It's possible, though rare, to spread the cold sore virus from one part of the body to another.
 It can happen by touching a cold sore, then touching an area of broken skin or a mucous membrane, the moist protective lining of skin found in areas like the eyes or vagina.
 That can lead to a herpes skin infection.
-This self-spread or autoinoculation can be prevented by washing your hands and not touching the cold sore.
+This self-spread -- or autoinoculation -- can be prevented by washing hands and not touching the cold sore.

 When Herpes Infects the Eye